 - Distance from Jasper: 56 km

 The final stop on this Icefields Parkway itinerary takes you to a spectacular waterfall.
-Athabasca Falls may not be the tallest waterfall in the Canadian Rockies, but it is one of the most powerful.
+Located just over 30 km from Jasper, Athabasca Falls may not be the tallest waterfall in the Canadian Rockies, but it is one of the most powerful.
 There are plenty of platforms along the interpretive trail where you can get some beautiful photos and learn about the Athabasca River.
 The waterfall is at its most powerful at the end of spring when the snow has just melted.

 - Distance from Lake Louise: 200 km